ch-wan/lm-sys.github.io/blog/2025-05-05-large-scale-ep.md

 This simulation capability allows users to evaluate how factors like rebalancing frequency, node count, or batch size impact system performance.
 It’s a cost-effective way to fine-tune configurations before scaling up.

-### Multi-Token Prediction Simulator

-Our system lacks one key component compared to the official DeepSeek inference system: **Multi-Token Prediction (MTP)**.
-To simulate MTP’s effects in SGLang, we make two adjustments:

-1. **Batch Size and KV Cache**: We double the batch size and halve the Key-Value (KV) cache length to maintain the same workload for GroupedGeMM computations and memory access patterns in the KV cache.
-2. **Attention Computation**: To account for the additional attention workload in MTP, we insert dummy kernels after the real attention computation.
-This ensures the attention phase takes the same time as in DeepSeek’s profile, accurately reflecting the slowdown caused by MTP’s attention mechanism.

-These modifications allow us to closely mimic MTP’s performance impact, providing a more realistic simulation of its behavior in our system.

 ---

 ## Evaluation